JamesFormosa/serverless-stream-processing/2-kinesis streams/README.md

 1. Create an IoT rule to stream data into the Kinesis stream.

-1. Update the IAM role to include AWSLambdaBasicExecution and AWSLambdaKinesisExecution.
+1. Update the IAM role to include policy for Kinesis access.

 1. Implement a Lambda function to process records from the IoT KInesis stream into the Patient Kinesis stream.